Curved accretion disks around rotating black holes without reflection symmetry: The Kerr-like metric without reflection symmetry

 In this work, we shall assume that $\tilde\epsilon_1(y)=-\tilde\epsilon_5(y)=\tilde\epsilon(y)$, such that the Solar System constraint is satisfied.
 Finally, given the fact that the $\mathbb{Z}_2$ asymmetry is usually induced by the spin of the black hole in effective theory frameworks, we shall consider the following parameterization for the deviation function:

 where $\epsilon$ and $n$ are two dimensionless parameters and they are supposed to be constrained by observations.
 Essentially, the deviation parameter $\epsilon$ quantifies the amount of the $\mathbb{Z}_2$ asymmetry in the spacetime.
 On the other hand, the index $n$ quantifies the sensitivity of the $\mathbb{Z}_2$ asymmetry with respect to the change of the black hole spin.
 The larger the index $n$ is, the more sensitive the asymmetry is with respect to the spin.
 In order for the $\mathbb{Z}_2$ asymmetry to be induced by the spin, one shall choose a positive index $n>0$.
 In the original model proposed in Ref.~\cite{Chen:2020aix}, only the case with $n=0$ was considered.
-Here we introduce the index $n$ to quantify the theoretical requirement that the $\mathbb{Z}_2$ asymmetry is in general induced by the spin of the black hole.
+Here we introduce the index $n$ to quantify the theoretical requirement that the $\mathbb{Z}_2$ asymmetry is in general induced by the spin of the black hole.{\footnote{Note that our phenomenological model of the Kerr-like metric with $n>0$ has stronger $\mathbb{Z}_2$ asymmetry for larger spins.
+The model is not able to capture the features of some modified gravitational theories in which the $\mathbb{Z}_2$ symmetry of black holes can be partially restored in the near extremal spin limit \cite{Doneva:2021dcc}.}

 After taking account of the above theoretical and observational requirements, the Kerr-like metric in its covariant form can be written as